 “I usually just fast forward through the commercials.”

 You are having a conversation with your friend about a TV commercial, but you haven't seen it because you don't watch commercials.
-You have a DVR and always skip commercials.
-You explain to your friend:
+This is how you explain that you have a DVR and always skip commercials.

 I usually just fast forward through the commercials.